andyvanee/hscroll/README.md

 -   Use Minecraft 1.15
 -   `Edit Instance`
 -   `Install Fabric`
--   Add hscroll-1.0.1.jar to 'Loader Mods'
+-   Add hscroll-1.16.1.001.jar to 'Loader Mods'

-## Build
+## For developers

-To build the jar file, run the following commands:
+In order to build the jar file, run the following commands:

 ```
 # Set up build environment